 Excessively high barrel or mold temperatures often cause the plastic to degrade and form dark, charred areas on the part.
 This degradation happens when the heat is too intense, leading to discoloration and potential structural weaknesses.

-First reduce the processing and mold temperatures to the optimal levels specified for the material, as overheating can lead to material breakdown and discoloration.
+First, reduce the processing and mold temperatures to the optimal levels specified for the material, as overheating can lead to material breakdown and discoloration.
 Adjusting the injection pressure and speed can help control heat buildup during the molding process, preventing further degradation.
 Moreover, relocating or redesigning the injection gates can enhance the flow path, reducing the likelihood of air entrapment and subsequent burn marks.

 Key Takeaways to Fix Burn Marks

-- Incorporate sufficient venting channels, especially at the end of the flow path, to allow air escape.
+- Incorporate sufficient venting channels, especially at the end of the flow path, to allow air to escape.

 - Slow down injection speed, particularly towards the end, to reduce air compression and overheating.